These 6 Women’s “Work Uniforms” Will Make Your Mornings Easier

 Style Inspiration: Angela Ahrendts

 Let’s face it.
 You need a blazer year round because your office air conditioning is over-active in the summer.
-Argent Work, a year-old startup that creates modern, edgy workwear, has you covered.
-It has created a smart blazer, full of ingenious hidden features, that is meant to be worn year-round.
+Argent, a year-old startup that creates modern, edgy workwear, has you covered.
+It has created a smart blazer, full of ingenious hidden features, that is meant to be worn throughout the year.

 The Smart Cuff blazer ($330), which is one of Argent’s best-selling products, is a perfect foundational blazer in your work uniform.
 I wore it for two weeks in a particularly chilly coworking space this summer.
 It features a rib cuff that allows you to pull back your sleeves when you’re working.
 It also has an invisible layer of tape on the back of your neck that is reflective, so that if you’re biking or even walking at night, cars will see you.
 It has a mesh pocket on the inside for your phone, so you can open the blazer and take a peek without having to fully take out your device.
 It also has a special compartment for your office key card, so you can easily get into and out of your building just by tapping the side of your blazer.

-Try pairing the blazer with Argent’s Hi-Tech ponte dress, which is a work-appropriate little black dress.
+Try pairing the blazer with Argent’s Hi-Tech ponte dress ($275), which is a work-appropriate little black dress.
 During the colder months, it looks great with contrast colored tights.
 It comes with pockets, which I found came in very handy when I was testing it out.
 It comes with UVB 30 protection and despite being black, tends to reduce the absorption of heat.
 And to top it all off, it comes in a very flattering profile: It cinches in at the waist, then flares out at the hem, and comes with three-way stretch.
 I wore the dress and the blazer repeatedly for two weeks and didn’t feel like I needed to change things up in any way.

 Best For Starchier Industries: MM.Lafleur